Places to Visit in Cancun

 Visit the Cenotes in Cancun

-A cenote is naturally occurring sinkhole that often fills with water and forms underground rivers and caves.
+A cenote is naturally occurring sinkhole that often fills with water and forms underground rivers and caves (more here).
 Mexico’s unique geography allowed approximately 7,000 of these awesome features to form.
 The fresh water makes them great for swimming, viewing marine life, cave exploring, and even helps lush vegetation grow.

-Though there are many, Ik-Kil is one of the best Cenotes in Cancun.
+Though there are many, Cenote Ik-Kil is probably the most popular in Cancun.
 Its location near Chichen Itza allows you to visit both in the same day, but there are plenty others if you prefer to find one with less people.
+My favorite is Cenote Suytun.

 Scuba/Snorkel in an Underwater Museum